 Angiodysplasia: A condition in which abnormal or fragile blood vessels lead to bleeding.

-Polyps or cancer: Polyps are benign growths which can bleed, grow and become cancerous.
-Colorectal cancer is the fourth most common cancer in the United States.
+Polyps or cancer: Polyps are benign growths that can bleed, grow and become cancerous.
 It often causes bleeding that is not visible to the naked eye.

 Esophageal problems: Varicose veins of the esophagus or tears can lead to severe blood loss.

 A specialist may use one of many techniques to stop the acute hemorrhage.
-Sometimes endoscopy is used to inject chemicals from where the bleeding occurs, with laser or electric current it can be treated, and apply a band to close the bleeding vessel.
+Sometimes endoscopy is used to inject chemicals from where the bleeding occurs.
 If endoscopy does not control bleeding, and the specialist may use angiography to inject medication into the blood vessels to control bleeding.
 Beyond stopping the instant bleeding, if necessary, stool bleeding treatment involves addressing the cause of bleeding.
 Treatment varies depending on the cause and may include medicines such as antibiotics to treat H. pylori.
 Ones to suppress acid in the stomach, or anti-inflammatory drugs to treat colitis infection.

 Hence treatment involves simple things you can do.
 These including eating a high-fiber diet to relieve constipation that can cause and aggravate anal fissures and hemorrhoids, and be sitting in hot or warm baths to relieve fissures.
 And your doctor will prescribe or suggest treatment based on the diagnosis.